Body

 Q. How does the 'publish' check box work?

-A. In general, a published item will be visible to users who only have access to TDClient in a read-only form.
-The TDClient user may be able to interact with that item, such as add comments or attachments, but they will not be able to edit/delete that item.
-An item may be unpublished at any time, thus removing access to that item from the TDClient user.
-Unpublishing items has no affect to a user with access to the TDNext application.
+A. In general, a published item will be visible to users who only have read-only access to the Client Portal.
+The Client Portal user may be able to interact with that item, such as add comments or attachments, but they will not be able to edit/delete that item.
+An item may be unpublished at any time, thus removing access to that item from the Client Portal user.
+Unpublishing items has no affect to a user with access to the Work Management application.

 Gotchas & Pitfalls